 In 2017, PwC Ireland was awarded the Business Working Responsibly Mark certification, and we continue to progress to ensure we are acting with integrity.

-The Mark assesses best in class CSR and sustainability and includes leadership, policies, practices, performance and the impact in areas such as; - employee engagement, innovation, environmental practices, supply chain management and engagement with the local community.
+The Mark assesses best in class CSR and sustainability and includes leadership, policies, practices, performance and the impact in areas such as - employee engagement, innovation, environmental practices, supply chain management and engagement with the local community.
+We are currently in the process of recertifying for 2020.